Inputs

 value: Kotlin

-When an input contains a condition and receives a non-existent variable value: other inputs related to this condition don’t show up.
+When an input contains a condition and the referenced variable does not exist, other inputs related to this condition don’t show up.

 Using JINJA in inputs

 Inputs are responsible for receiving all the data that will make up the Plugins and Actions.
-They are essential for:
+They are essential so that:

-• Plugins to build the Application code; and
+- Plugins can build the Application code; and

-Plugins generate the code from the templates/templates-deploy folder, and the automation is programmed in the Actions scripts.
+Plugins generate the code from the templates and templates-deploy folders, and the automation is programmed in the Actions scripts.

 Consider the resource and method inputs.